neil7057/pjl_host_system/README.md

     Testing was performed:
     -   On the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab.

-    -   Each item opened a new tab when clicked as expected and correct hover effect was present.
+    -   Each item opened in a new tab when clicked as expected and correct hover effect was present.

 -   #### Footer Contact Information

     -   The 'Contact_us' link directs to the contact us webpage with a form and further contact details (phone, address, email).
+The form is validated and successful completion geerates an 'open' status message for admin review and displays a 'success' message to the user

 ### Bugs and Fixes